NLDInterns2019/nld-pool-league/README.md

 To reset the transaction form, click 'Clear' and to close the form without submitting, click 'Cancel'.

+### **Achievements**

+Achievements are located on the 'Hall of Fame' page.
+This is where you can view which player has been awarded each achievement.
+The tables are split into eight and nine ball and have the following achievements:

+- Top Player (Highest win percentage)
+- Best Season (Most points in one season)
+- 4.0 GPA (Highest points per game)
+- Average (Highest draw percentage)
+- Dedicated (Most games played)
+- Dr. Punctual (Fewest late fixtures)
+- The Train (Longest winning streak)
+- Scrappy (Most wins against first place)
+- Improver (Greatest improvement)
+- Filthy Casual (Highest loss percentage)
+- Slacker (Most late fixtures)
+- In a Slump (Longest losing streak)
+- Time to Retire (Biggest decline)

+It is possible for more than one player to hold an achievement due to people potantially having the same statistics.

+These tables are updated when a new result is submitted.

 ### **Viewing Your Personalised Stats**

 If you are signed into an account that is not admin, you can view your very own stats by navigating to the 'My Dashboard' tab.